avganshina/diabetes-classification-training-notebook/README.md

 4. Follow the instructions within the notebook to execute each cell and understand the process of training a diabetes classification model.

-## Dataset
+Dataset

-The diabetes dataset used in this project is sourced from [insert_dataset_source_here].
+The diabetes dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set?resource=download).
 Please refer to the dataset source for additional information.

 ## Dependencies